SValv/BayesianEstimation/README.md

 ## Installation and Usage

-If you want to install displayR you have to make sure you have devtools and Rtools installed.
+If you want to install the package you have to make sure you have devtools and Rtools installed.
 You can get Rtools here https://cran.r-project.org/bin/windows/Rtools/ - I used Rtools 41 for the installation, but higher versions should work too.

 To get devtools you can just use the line of code below: